DhruvPatel01/coursera_pgm_python/README.md

 ![Claps](clap.gif)

-This repository contains/will contain Python skeleton for programming assignments of Coursera course "Probabilistic Graphical Models" by Daphne Koller.
+This repository contains Python skeleton for programming assignments of Coursera course "Probabilistic Graphical Models" by Daphne Koller.

+At the moment, I have only converted assignments from Part B and C.

 # Why?